zhaoxiangmax/zx/content/home/experience.md

     date_start: '2020-05-01'
     date_end: '2021-01-01'
     description: 'I drafted a 34-page marine NGOs capacity building initiative proposal.
 This proposed project aims at building a regional platform to accelerate the career development of young leaders from local marine NGOs in China, India, and ASEAN countries.'

-  - title: 'Team member'
-    company: 'Overgrazing Livestock Problem in Panda Habitats Research Team (Four-people)'
-    company_url: ''
-    company_logo:
-    location: 'Sichuan, China'
-    date_start: '2017-12-01'
-    date_end: 'Dec 2019'
-    description: 'This project includes one-year fieldwork and one-year desk work (data analysis and journal paper writing).
-We looked at the overgrazing livestock problem in Panda's habitats located in Southwestern China.
-We worked with the local community and conducted household surveys to understand the history, future, and drivers of this problem.'

 design: